PaddlePaddle/docs/doc/fluid/dev/new_op_en.md

   : OperatorWithKernel(type, inputs, outputs, attrs) {}
 ```

-`InferShape` interface needs to be re-written.`InferShape` is a constant method and cannot modify Op's member variables, its constant member `const framework::InferShapeContext &ctx` can be used to extract input, output, and attributes.
-It functions to
+`InferShape` interface needs to be re-written.`InferShape` is a const method and cannot modify Op's member variables.
+Its constant member `const framework::InferShapeContext &ctx` can be used to extract input, output, and attributes.
+Its functions are

   - 1). validate and error out early: it checks input data dimensions and types.
   - 2). configures the tensor shape in the output.

-Usually `OpProtoMaker` and `Op`'s type definitions are written in `.cc` files, which also include the registration methods introduced later.
+Usually `OpProtoMaker` and `Op` definitions are written in `.cc` files, which also include the registration methods introduced later.

+<a name="Defining OpKernel"></a>
 ### Defining OpKernel

-`MulKernel` inherits `framework::OpKernel`, which includes the following templates:
+`MulKernel` is derived from `framework::OpKernel`, which includes the following templates:

 - `typename  DeviceContext` denotes device context type.
-When different devices, namely the CPUDeviceContext and the CUDADeviceContext, share the same kernel, this template needs to be added.
+When different devices, namely the CPU and the CUDA, share the same kernel, this template needs to be added.
 If they don't share kernels, this must not be added.
 An example of a non-sharing kernel is [`OnehotCrossEntropyOpKernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/cross_entropy_op.h#L43).

 - `typename T` denotes data type, such as `float` or `double`.